edjafarov/edjafarov.github.io/source/_posts/Under-the-hood-of-PromisePipe.md

 ---
 There will be a lot of simplified pieces of code that shows how PromisePipe works.

-It all started with this piece of code from awesome article about Promises on html5rocks: http://www.html5rocks.com/en/tutorials/es6/promises/
+It all started with this piece of code from awesome article about Promises on html5rocks: [JavaScript Promises.
+There and back again](http://www.html5rocks.com/en/tutorials/es6/promises/)
 ```javascript
 // Loop through our chapter urls
 story.chapterUrls.reduce(function(sequence, chapterUrl) {